fniessink/next-action/README.md

 (G) Buy wood for new +DogHouse @store
 ```

-Note again that completed tasks and task with a future creation date are never shown since they can't be a next action.
+Note again that completed tasks and task with a future creation or threshold date are never shown since they can't be a next action.

 ### Styling the output